DavCar2970/DavCar2970/README.md

 ### Hi, I'm David Carbajal 👋

 > Welcome to my Github profile.
-I am a Computer Science graduate hoping to obtain a software engineering job in the upcoming year.
+I am a Computer Science graduate hoping to obtain a software engineering job this year.

 * 🔭 I’m currently working on job searching
 * 🌱 I’m currently learning languages such as **German**, **Portuguese**, **Korean**, and **Hungarian**